 These faster indicators now include a set of experimental job advert indices covering the UK job market.
 These indices are created based upon job adverts provided by Adzuna.
-These data include information on over 36 million job advert entries live during the period February 2018 to May 2020 broken down by job category based on the job details.
-This note sets out the methodology used to derive these indices and provides comparisons with other data sources.
+These data include information on over several million job advert entries live from February 2018 broken down by job category and by region, based on the information included in the job advert.
+This article sets out the methodology used to derive these indices and provides comparisons with other data sources.

 As Experimental Statistics, these data are subject to revisions as our methodology and systems are refined.

-We plan to develop these indicators iteratively over the coming weeks and months, taking on user feedback, and to produce further breakdowns including online vacancies by Standard Occupational Code and by region.Back to table of contents
+We plan to develop these indicators iteratively over the coming weeks and months, taking on user feedback and improving our methodology, and we plan to produce further breakdowns including online vacancies by Standard Occupational Code and by lower-level geographies such as local authority or Local Enterprise Partnerships.Back to table of contents

 Adzuna is working in partnership with the Office for National Statistics (ONS) and has made data available for analysis including online advert job descriptions, job titles, job locations, job categories and salary information.
 The data provided are a point-in-time estimate of all job adverts indexed in Adzuna’s job search engine during the point of data extraction.

-Prior to our analysis, Adzuna carries out some data cleaning methods such as removing duplicate entries where all information relating to a job advert is the same, because of multiple recruiters advertising at the same time, as well as applying minimum quality thresholds on some data fields.
-Adzuna also uses a neural network to assign categories to the job adverts.
-This model uses natural language processing to analyse the text in both the job title and description fields, and uses these data to assign the most suitable job category.
+Prior to our analysis, Adzuna carries out some data cleaning methods such as removing duplicate entries where all information relating to a job advert is the same, because of multiple recruiters advertising at the same time, and applying minimum quality thresholds on some data fields.

 Adzuna has a high coverage of all job adverts in the UK but because of the fact that this source is limited to online vacancies, there will be some job adverts missed such as casual work advertised through word-of-mouth and internal vacancies, which are filled using other head-hunting methods.